 Poems for…Waiting

 A significant number of well-known UK poets contributed – such as Carol-Ann Duffy, Andrew Motion, Fleur Adcock, John Agard, Roy Fuller, Dannie Abse, UA Fanthorpe, Selima Hill.
 Other contributors are unknown on the literary circuits.
-They come from David Hart’s own local circles, creative writing groups and so on.
+They came from David Hart’s own local circles, creative writing groups and so on.

 But the sheer scale and ambitiousness of the idea of commissioning as many as 50 contemporary poets to accomplish this task, came entirely from the Arts Council.
 I muttered the beginnings of an idea.
 They seized on it and turned it into a rather splendid shout.